 Pointe du Hoc, Bayeux

-Historic Site in Bayeux
+Historic Site near Bayeux

 Pointe du Hoc, perched between Utah and Omaha Beaches, is one of Normandy's most dramatic and historically significant D-Day sites.
 On June 6, 1944, this sheer promontory became the focus of one of the most daring missions of the Second World War.
 The U.S. 2nd Ranger Battalion, led by Lieutenant Colonel James E. Rudder, scaled 30-meter-high cliffs under heavy German fire to destroy artillery batteries that threatened Allied troops landing on the beaches below.
 Their bravery and determination turned the tide for the invading forces and became a defining moment in the story of the Normandy landings.